interaso/webpush/README.md

 // Load from file (line separated) val vapidKeys = VapidKeys.load(
     path = Path("path/to/vapid.keys"),
-    generateMissing = true, // if file not found, generate one and save it )
+    generateMissing = true, // If file not found, generate one and save it )

 // Get application server key for JavaScript